hansikaweerasena/gem5-multi/multicast-dev/notes.md

 I have no idea what is causing the decrement_credit issue.
 Either something is not being incremented when it should, or something is being decremented when it shouldn't.

+Earlier, I changed the code so that the outgoing vc is not stored in the vc variable of the flit.
+Could some part of the code be calling get_vc(), expecting it to be the outvc, and adjusting credits accordingly?